Fibre composites in sport

 Carbon plays a special role in the jumping and running disciplines.
 The leg-disabled track and field athletes Oscar Pistorius and Markus Rehm achieved top sporting performances with their carbon fibre leg prostheses and thus made their aids and sports equipment (see below) known throughout the world.

 The same advantages that make the extraordinarily light, corrosion-resistant and virtually infinitely malleable carbon so attractive for the automotive industry are also in demand in car and motorcycle racing.
-In Formula 1, for example, high-performance brakes made of carbon are commonplace.
+In Formula 1, for example, high-performance brakes made of ceramic matric composites are commonplace.
 They are extremely light and particularly powerful thanks to their above-average friction coefficient of 0.6.
 A Formula 1 car can brake from over 300 km/h to less than 100 km/h within 90 meters.
-Of course, this technology is not (yet) suitable for series-produced passenger cars; after all, a set of carbon brake discs costs around 5,000 euros and brake pads around 2,000 euros.
+In the motorsport sector, brakes are made from carbon/carbon (C/C), i.e. carbon fiber-reinforced carbon.
+However, this technology is not suitable for production cars, where carbon fiber-reinforced silicon carbide (C/SiC) materials are used.